 Click above to go directly to the Canals page

-If you travel by canal and like watching TV, you may need help finding the Sky satellite.
+If you travel by canal or caravan and like watching TV, you may need help finding the Sky satellite.
 I have devised the Satellite Sundial which you may find useful.

 Allan and Debbie

 The canal pages have now got the pictures from our recent canal trips, as well as our earlier trips including the Bristol Channel, the Fens, the Great Ouse, the Thames and the Trent.
 Recently added are the stories of our two boats: "Thistle" the boat that survived two sinkings as well as being cut in half, and "Keeping Up" that we commissioned to replace her.
 You can also see and hear the working boats at the 2001 National Waterways Festival.
 There will be more trip reports and pictures added later, and hopefully I'll be able to scan in some old photos from our earlier trips - a task which I've just started with a few pictures and reminiscences of the River Shannon and the Norfolk Broads in the 1960s and 1970s, the canals in the 1970's, and our trips on Thistle from 1987-1991.

 In the summer of 2022 we revisited the Northern states of America, cruising all 5 of the Great Lakes from Chicago to Toronto

 Early in 2022 we cruised the Norwegian coast in winter's darkness to see the Northern Lights.
 We saw spectacular snowy scenery and even spent a day dog-sledding.

 In 2019 we completed the "Eastern European Ring" by crossing the Baltic to St Petersburg and back on a big P&O ship.

 In 2018 we travelled on the rivers Rhine and Danube from Amsterdam to the Black Sea.
 This 3-week trip took us through 8 different countries and included visits to an amazing variety of towns and cities.